On generalizations of the sum formula for multiple zeta values

-for all $X\in\mathbb{C}$ such that $|X|<\mathrm{Re}\,\beta$.
-By combining this result and the identities (3) and (4), the generating functions of both sides of the identity (1) coincide.
-This completes the proof of Proposition 1. \end{proof} \begin{proof}[Proof of Proposition $3$] Let $\alpha$ be a complex number with positive real part, and let $n$ be a positive integer.
-By the same calculation as in the proof of Proposition 1, we can get the following multiple integral representation of the generating function of the sums on the left-hand side of the identity (2):
+for $|X|<\mathrm{Re}(\beta)$.
+Hence, combining all the identities (3), (4) and (5), we obtain (2). \end{proof} \begin{proof}[Proof of Proposition $2$] The proof is similar to that of Proposition 3.
+Let $\alpha\in\mathbb{C}$ with $\mathrm{Re}(\alpha)>0$ and $n\in\mathbb{N}$.
+By using the same calculus as in the proof of (3), we also have the following iterated integral representation of a generating function of the left-hand side of (1):